benmsanderson/pyCMAT/PLAN.md

 ## Known Issues / Decisions

-- **`fs` correlation** (annual=0.13, seasonal=-0.11): needs investigation.
+- **`fs`/`rtfs`/`ep` sub-annual correlations**: annual R is now physically reasonable (0.81, 0.92, 0.91) after fixing the hfls/hfss unit factor, but seasonal and ENSO R are near-zero or negative.
+These obs are residuals; the paper may use a different dataset or derivation for sub-annual validation.
-  Likely causes: obs `fs` derived as residual from CERES + ERA5 at different grids (now regridded to 1° before arithmetic, but sign conventions for hfls/hfss need verification); or ocean-only masking mismatch.
+- **ENSO for fs/rtfs/ep**: obs files are 2D time-mean fields (derived from time-mean components).
+The pipeline computes ENSO regression on them but the time dimension is absent, so the result reflects obs structure at a single snapshot rather than a proper regression — this is the proximate cause of the near-zero ENSO correlations for these variables.
-- **ENSO for fs/rtfs/ep**: obs files are time-mean 2D fields (no time dim), so ENSO score is NaN by design for these variables.
-This is correct.
+- **`zg500` eddy**: FIXED.
+Zonal mean now removed from obs before correlation, matching the model-side treatment in `calc_zg500()`.
+Score: 0.315 → 0.874.
-- **`sfcWind`**: CMIP6 provides `sfcWind` (scalar speed); ERA5 obs derived from u10/v10 magnitude — sign/convention should match but worth checking.
+- **ERA5 `hfls`/`hfss` units**: FIXED.
+Factor was `-1/3600` (J/m²/hr → W/m²);
-- **Period mismatch**: model period 1995-2014; obs period 2001-2020.
+  correct factor is `-1/86400` (J/m²/day → W/m²) for ERA5 monthly accumulations.
-  Pattern correlations are spatial, so period mismatch affects the climatological state being compared but not the correlation method itself.
+- **`sfcWind`**: CMIP6 provides `sfcWind` (scalar speed); ERA5 obs derived from `si10` (10m wind speed, already scalar) — should match.
-  A consistent 2001-2014 overlap period would be more rigorous.
+- **Period mismatch**: model 1995-2014 vs obs 2001-2020.
+Spatial correlations are robust to this, but a 2001-2014 overlap would be stricter.

 A Python port of the Climate Model Assessment Tool (CMAT v1) described in